nethask/qsh/README.md

 # QSH

-This library makes it easy to read QSH binary file format using Python.
+This library makes it easy to read QSH binary file format of version 4 using Python.

 Project in a stage of active development and was tested only for binary files with gzip compression and one stream.

 Supported data streams:
+- Quotes
+- Deals
+- OwnOrders - not tested
+- OwnTrades - not tested
+- Messages  - not tested
+- AuxInfo
 - OrdLog
-- Quote
-- Deal
-- AuxInfo
-- Message  - not tested
-- OwnTrade - not tested
-- OwnOrder - not tested

-Developed for version 4 of QSH file format.

 ## Install